The End Time Message in the Miracle of the Withering of the Fig Tree

 A Preterist Commentary on Matthew 21:21: The Mountain in v.
 21 is Jerusalem and the Sea symbolizes the Gentile Nations.
-Therefore, the Casting of the Mountain into the Sea represents the Exile of the People of Jerusalem throughout Rome after the Jewish War.
+Therefore, the Casting of the Mountain into the Sea represents the Conquest of Jerusalem by the Roman Army during the Jewish War.

 A Preterist Commentary on Matthew 21:21: The Sea also represents the Abyss, the Realm of the Dead.
 Therefore, the Casting of the Mountain, Jerusalem, into the Sea also represents the Slaughter of the People of Jerusalem during the Jewish War.

 Sea has another, deeper meaning in the Bible.
 The sea is the Abyss, the realm of the dead.
 The hurling of a mountain or city into the sea or Abyss is a symbolic expression of the destruction of a city and the slaughter of its inhabitants.
 The casting of the mountain into the sea in this parable points to the destruction of Jerusalem and the massacre of its people in A.D.
 70 (see The Poetic Biblical Link Between “Sea” and “Abyss”).

-A Preterist Commentary on Matthew 21:21-22: God answers the Prayers of the Saints, and the Mountain is thrown into the Sea.
+A Preterist Commentary on Matthew 21:21-22: God answered the Prayers of the Saints, and the Mountain was thrown into the Sea.

 Jesus then entered the Temple courts.
 While there the elders and the chief priests of the people came to Him and questioned His authority.
 In response, Jesus told them this parable: